emissary-ingress/emissary/user-guide/consul.md

 In this guide, you will register a service with Consul and use Ambassador Edge Stack to dynamically route requests to that service based on Consul's service discovery data.
 If you already have Ambassador Edge Stack installed, you will just need to configure the `ConsulResolver` in step 3.

 1. Install and configure Consul ([instructions](https://www.consul.io/docs/platform/k8s/index.html)).
 Consul can be deployed anywhere in your data center.

-   **Note**
-   - If you are using the [Consul Helm Chart](https://www.consul.io/docs/platform/k8s/helm.html) for installation, you must install the latest version of both the [Chart](https://github.com/hashicorp/consul-helm) and the Consul binary itself (configurable via the [`values.yaml`](https://www.consul.io/docs/platform/k8s/helm.html#configuration-values-) file). `git checkout` the most recent tag in the [consul-helm](https://github.com/hashicorp/consul-helm) repository to get the latest version of the Consul Helm chart.
-   - If you would like to enable end-to-end TLS between all of your APIs in Kubernetes, you will need to set `connectInject.enabled: true` and `client.grpc: true` in the values.yaml file.

 2. Deploy Ambassador Edge Stack.
 Note: If this is your first time deploying Ambassador Edge Stack, reviewing the [quick start guide](/user-guide/getting-started) is strongly recommended.